transloadit/node-sdk/README.md

     return console.error('Cannot open file', err)
   }
   if (err.transloaditErrorCode === 'ASSEMBLY_INVALID_STEPS') {
-    return console.error('Invalid assembly steps', err) }
+    return console.error('Invalid Assembly steps', err) }
 }
 ```

 **Note:** Assemblies that have an error status (`assembly.error`) will only result in an error thrown from `createAssembly` and `replayAssembly`.
-For other assembly methods, no errors will be thrown, but any error can be found in the response's `error` property
+For other Assembly methods, no errors will be thrown, but any error can be found in the response's `error` property

 - [More information on Transloadit errors (`transloaditErrorCode`)](https://transloadit.com/docs/api/#error-codes)
 - [More information on request errors](https://github.com/sindresorhus/got#errors)